Giuliani: Trump repaid Cohen for Daniels payment

-President Donald Trump has said he was not aware of the payment discussed on Fox News Channel’s “Hannity” on Wednesday.
+During an appearance on Fox News Channel's "Hannity," Giuliani said the money to repay Michael Cohen had been "funneled ... through the law firm and the president repaid it."

-WASHINGTON — In a startling revelation, President Donald Trump's new lawyer said Wednesday that Trump repaid his personal attorney $130,000 in a deal made just before the 2016 election to keep porn star Stormy Daniels quiet about her tryst with the president, directly contradicting Trump's past statements about the hush money.
+WASHINGTON — President Donald Trump reimbursed his personal lawyer for $130,000 in hush money paid to a porn actress days before the 2016 presidential election, Rudy Giuliani, one of Trump's attorneys, said Wednesday, appearing to contradict the president's past claims that he didn't know the source of the money.

-During an appearance on Fox News Channel's "Hannity," Trump lawyer Rudy Giuliani said the money to repay Michael Cohen had been "funneled ... through the law firm and the president repaid it."
+During an appearance on Fox News Channel's "Hannity," Giuliani said the money to repay Michael Cohen had been "funneled ... through the law firm and the president repaid it."

 Asked if Trump knew about the arrangement, Giuliani said: "He didn't know about the specifics of it, as far as I know.
 But he did know about the general arrangement, that Michael would take care of things like this, like I take care of things like this for my clients.
 I don't burden them with every single thing that comes along.
 These are busy people."

-Trump told reporters several weeks ago that he didn't know about the payment to Daniels as part of a non-disclosure agreement she signed days before the 2016 presidential election.
+The comments appeared to contradict statements made by Trump several weeks ago, when he said he didn't know about the payment to porn actress Stormy Daniels as part of a nondisclosure agreement she signed days before the presidential election.
+Giuliani later suggested to The Wall Street Journal that while Trump had repaid the $130,000, Cohen had settled the payment to Daniels without Trump's knowledge at the time.

-The White House did not immediately respond to a request for comment Wednesday.
+Guiliani's revelation seemed aimed at reducing the president's legal exposure.
+But outside experts said it raised a number of questions, including whether the money represented repayment of an undisclosed loan or could be seen as reimbursement for a campaign expenditure.

-Giuliani, who joined Trump's legal team last month, said the president had repaid Cohen over several months, indicating the payments continued through at least the presidential transition, if not into his presidency.
+Giuliani, a former New York City mayor and ex-U.S. attorney who joined Trump's legal team last month, said the president had repaid Cohen over several months, indicating the payments continued through at least the presidential transition, if not into his presidency.
 He also said the payment "is going to turn out to be perfectly legal" because "that money was not campaign money."

+No debt to Cohen is listed on Trump's personal financial disclosure form, which was certified on June 16, 2017.

+Giuliani also described the payment to Daniels as "a very regular thing for lawyers to do."

 Daniels' lawyer, Michael Avenatti, called the comment "a stunning revelation."